 - EEG does not involve exposure to high-intensity (>1 tesla) magnetic fields.

-- EEG has a low barrier of entry for consumer use so it is a powerful tool for tracking and recording brain activity during different activities of daily life, allowing for a near limitless number of applications.
+- EEG has a low barrier of entry for consumer use so it is a powerful tool for tracking and recording brain activity during different activities of daily life, allowing for a nearly limitless number of applications.

 - EEG sleep analysis can indicate significant aspects of the timing of brain development, including evaluating adolescent brain maturation.